Home » USMLE Step 1 Practice Question Types

 Types of Questions You’ll See on USMLE Step 1

-Studying communication is not often prioritized by students, as it is perhaps seen as “common sense” or “low yield.”
-While communications can often be answered with a gut feeling, spending a limited amount of time preparing for this content can be helpful, particularly as the number of these question types will be increasing on Step 1 exams.
+Students often deprioritize studying communication, perceiving it as “common sense” or “low yield.”
+While communications can often be answered with a gut feeling, spending a limited amount of time preparing for this content can be helpful, particularly as they constitute 6-9% of the Step 1 exams according to the USMLE testing outline.
 Empathetic statements, obtaining more information or prior medical records, open-ended questions, and statements that avoid judgment or declarative statements are often the best answer in communication-style questions.

 USMLE Sample Question Categories

-While basic science concepts can be asked by the USMLE Step 1 in multiple different ways, each question on USMLE Step 1 can be fit into 1 of the following 3 categories: most likely, multimedia questions, and chart questions.
+The USMLE Step 1 asks basic science concepts in multiple ways, categorizing each question into one of three types: most likely, multimedia questions, and chart questions.
 It is important to note that negatively phrased questions (LEAST likely?; all of the following EXCEPT?; which is NOT?) are no longer present on USMLE Step 1, to the relief of many students.
-If you are stressed, there are ways to manage USMLE Step 1 Test Anxiety.
-Questions which were phrased in this way were often confusing and added a layer of complexity which detracted from the subject matter at hand, and were therefore eliminated from USMLE Step 1.
+Questions that were phrased in this way were often confusing and added a layer of complexity that detracted from the subject matter at hand and were therefore eliminated from USMLE Step 1.

 Most Likely Step 1 Questions